ASRock Radeon RX 9070 XT Monster Hunter Wilds Edition

 • Maximum memory bandwidth is 644 GB/s on ASRock Radeon RX 9070 XT Monster Hunter Wilds Edition and 896 GB/s on MSI GeForce RTX 5070 Ti Expert OC.

-• GDDR version is GDDR6 on ASRock Radeon RX 9070 XT Monster Hunter Wilds Edition and GDDR7 on MSI GeForce RTX 5070 Ti Expert OC.
+• ASRock Radeon RX 9070 XT Monster Hunter Wilds Edition uses GDDR6 memory, while MSI GeForce RTX 5070 Ti Expert OC uses GDDR7.

 • OpenCL version is 2.2 on ASRock Radeon RX 9070 XT Monster Hunter Wilds Edition and 3 on MSI GeForce RTX 5070 Ti Expert OC.

-• AMD SAM is supported on ASRock Radeon RX 9070 XT Monster Hunter Wilds Edition and Intel Resizable BAR is supported on MSI GeForce RTX 5070 Ti Expert OC.
+• ASRock Radeon RX 9070 XT Monster Hunter Wilds Edition uses AMD SAM, while MSI GeForce RTX 5070 Ti Expert OC uses Intel Resizable BAR.

-• RGB lighting is present on ASRock Radeon RX 9070 XT Monster Hunter Wilds Edition but not available on MSI GeForce RTX 5070 Ti Expert OC.
+• RGB lighting is featured on ASRock Radeon RX 9070 XT Monster Hunter Wilds Edition but is absent on MSI GeForce RTX 5070 Ti Expert OC.

 • GPU architecture is RDNA 4.0 on ASRock Radeon RX 9070 XT Monster Hunter Wilds Edition and Blackwell on MSI GeForce RTX 5070 Ti Expert OC.